135 subscribers

 Sounds complex?
 Let’s unpack this definition, starting from the importance of self-custody.

 • Public keys are used for transactions with others, like an email address.
+You can share the public key freely, and it can be recovered if you lose it.

-• Private keys control access to your tokens and MUST be kept secret, like a password.
+• Private keys control access to your tokens, ensuring that the actual owner of the tokens authorized spending and not a malicious actor.
+They MUST be kept secret, like a password.

 • Hardware (cold) wallets are dedicated physical devices that store your keys.
-To use your crypto, you connect the device to your computer via USB or Bluetooth.
+To use your crypto, you connect the device to a computer via USB or Bluetooth.
 That’s the only time a hardware wallet is connected to the internet, thus protecting your assets from online exploitation.

 Hardware wallets are a great compromise between security and utility.
 And since they are relatively inexpensive, they are an easy way to dramatically increase the safety of your crypto.
 Hardware wallets are sometimes called “cold storage,” since they are disconnected from a “hot” web connection.